 How Do Actively Managed Funds Compare to Index Funds?

 Index funds, in contrast, are passive.
 The fund manager isn’t actively looking to “beat the market” or “beat an index.”
-They’re simply looking to mimic a stock market index—like, say, the S&P 500—enjoying that underlying investment exposure.
-(Indeed, one of the best Vanguard index funds is its core S&P 500 offering.)
+They’re simply looking to mimic a stock market indexโ€”like, say, the S&P 500โ€”enjoying that underlying investment exposure.
+(Indeed, one of the best Vanguard index funds for beginners is its core S&P 500 offering.)

 Let’s use the S&P 500 as an example.
-The S&P 500 holds the stocks of 500 companies, but it doesn’t hold equal amounts of each—it “weights” each stock by size.
+The S&P 500 holds the stocks of 500 companies, but it doesn’t hold equal amounts of eachโ€”it “weights” each stock by size.
 The larger the market capitalization (stock price times number of shares outstanding), the larger the percentage of the index is allocated to that stock.
-As I write this, the S&P 500 gives tech stocks Microsoft (MSFT) and Apple (AAPL) 7.1% and 5.6% weights, respectively.
-So an index fund mimicking the S&P 500 should dedicate 7.1% of its assets to MSFT, and 5.6% to AAPL.
+As I write this, the S&P 500 weights tech stocks Nvidia (NVDA), Apple (AAPL), and Google parent Alphabet (GOOG, GOOGL) at roughly 8%, 7%, and 6%, respectively.
+So an index fund mimicking the S&P 500 should invest about 8% of its assets in NVDA, about 7% in AAPL, and 6% across Alphabet’s A and C class shares.

-Is There An Advantage to Using Actively Managed Funds?
+Is There an Advantage to Using Actively Managed Funds?

 DepositPhotos